Coal War Tactics

 Points in Coal War Tactics are primarily earned through attacking your opponent's carts.
 Successfully landing a hit on a cart will award you with up to 10 points (depending on how long it takes you to choose a spot to attack), and destroying the final cart in a train is worth 500.
 On winning the game, you will have at least 2500 points from destroying carts, and up to 170 from attacking quickly.

 While you will steal 50 points from your opponent every time they find one of your booby traps, they can also steal points from you in the same way, making playing with them enabled risky.
-You can also find ore while attacking your opponent's board, with silver ore worth 25 points and gold ore worth 100.
+You can also find ore while attacking your opponent's board: copper ore is worth 25 points, silver ore is worth 50 points and gold ore is worth 100 points.
 Playing on a higher difficulty has no effect your score, nor do the play statistics listed once the game has been completed.

 To maximize points, you'll want to attack as quickly as possible once your turn has started.
 The easiest way to do this is to decide the next spot you'll attack immediately after seeing the result of the last one, and moving your cursor there.
 As your board and your opponent's board occupy the same space depending on whose turn it is, you can more easily center your cursor using the more checker board-like design of the board where your carts are hidden.